TsingZ0/ICE6405P-260-M01/docs/Lab1/README.md

 > See `qemu-migrate-2-start.sh`

-We use a dummy disk image, so VM2 will not boot.
+> When running experiment on a single machine, we cannot mount one qemu disk image to multiple qemu processes.
+Therefore a dummy disk image `centos_disk_dummy.img` is created.
+The disk is empty so VM2 will not boot at this point.
+In real-world scenario, NFS storage should be used

 In VM1's monitor, run: